-that he partakes of Divine intelligence.
-It acquaints itself with all his attributes and if the student of it does his work well, and goes out with his brain full of its teachings, instead of his pockets full of cardamom-seed, he will find by results that its principle is unerring.
+finds out that he partakes of Divine intelligence.
+It acquaints itself with all his attributes; and if the student of it does his work well, and goes out into the world with his brain full of its teachings, instead of his pockets full of cardamom-seed, he will find by results that its principle is unerring.